cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Clearable
 demo: '#examples/autocomplete/clearable.vue'
 ---
-Clearable autocompletes have a clear icon that appears on the right side using the `clearable` prop.
+Clearable autocomplete have a clear icon that appears on the right side using the `clearable` prop.
 The clear icon is also configurable using the `clearIcon` prop.
 ::